DMDirc/Meta/README.md

 from a private webserver.
 If your IP isn't whitelisted you will need to supply a username/password.

-To enable clover, set the enableClover property to a true-ish value:
+To enable clover, set the enableClover property to true value:

-    ./gradlew -PenableClover=1 cloverAggregateReports
+    ./gradlew -PenableClover=true cloverAggregateReports

 This will place a HTML report in `build/reports/clover/html`.